Sky High PR Scotland.

 “These findings clearly show that an annual holiday is still a big part of our culture regardless of economic pressures and other challenging factors.

 “With this in mind it’s crucial that SEO is a core component of any travel industry marketing plan to ensure sites rank high in search engine results for key words and phrases which will increase the company’s visibility online.
+You can get the best SEO training here SEO for Contractors.

 “It’s particularly important to target optimising the website with non-brand search terms as consumers often search for generic keywords related to their inquiry and these have a high percentage of new visitors which grow your brand audience as well as revenue.”